 Another interesting aspect of this process is that this winery uses a gravity feed.
 The initial crushing and storage is higher up a hill than this area, so once the wine has gone through processes in the larger tanks, it moves without the use of pumps to this area.

+At the Simi winery the barrels are stenciled with numbers and letters telling what year the barrel was acquired and what company built it.
+The stencil is green if they use the barrel for white wines and red for red wines.
 I found it interesting to learn that barrels used for white wine could later be used for red, but not the other way around.
 The winery now uses bar code labels with all of the information about the contents encoded.

 The Deerfield Winery created their own caves.
 Barrels are stacked through different passages that go under the hillside.

 After the desired aging time the contents are bottled and labeled.
 Some wines are aged further in the bottles, others are ready to sell.... and for the visitor, it's time for a stop at the tasting room!

 Our group samples wine at Sutter Home Winery